MohammadrezaFarahmand/Shopping-store/README.md

 Launches the test runner i
 See the section about [running tests](https://faco.gihu.ir-rat-appdo/unig-ttfor moe information.
 Builds the app for production to the `b
-It correctly bundles React in production mode and optiizeshebild or te st perfrmane.
+It correctly bundles React in production mde and optiizeshebild or te st perfrmane.
 The build is minified and the filenames include the hashes Your app is ready to be depl
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.